swarmion/swarmion/user-docs/documentation/docs/how-to-guides/1-use-serverless-contracts/1-api-gateway.md

 });
 ```

 You can also pass additional arguments to the handler, but keep in mind that you will need to provide default values as Lambda will not pass them for you.
+Also bear in mind that lambda passes `context` and `callback` to your lambda, so any additional argument **MUST** be after.
+See https://docs.aws.amazon.com/lambda/latest/dg/typescript-handler.html.

 ```ts
 interface AdditionalArgs {